Independent Insurance Agency Network: ISU Steadfast

 Clusters are informal alliances, often self-managed, where agents share carrier access but maintain separate operations.
 They are more like social clubs and don’t provide the structure or strategic support you can get from a network.
 “Clusters often fail to grow beyond their initial membership,” explains Pearson.

-Agency Networks
+Insurance Agency Networks

 Networks combine the best of both worlds, providing independent agencies with carrier access, operational tools, and a collaborative community while allowing them to retain their independence.
 “A good network will help you thrive without putting restrictions on your autonomy,” Pearson says.